kristacoding/homework1/README.md

 # First Homework: Horiseon Webpage

-## Overview
+## Description
-    Refactored the existing Horiseon webpage to make sure it followed accissibility standards and was optimized correctly for search engines.
+    Refactored the existing Horiseon webpage to make sure it followed accessibility standards and was optimized correctly for search engines.

 ## Enhancements
     1. Add Semantic HTML elements